Paediatric Imaging - Suspected Physical Abuse

 These sessions constitute an average time per level as indicated in the table below.
 Scheduled sessions may vary slightly depending on the module choices you make.

-Contact hours will be achieved through a blended learning approach which will typically include attendance of three days.
-One of these days will include the UWE CPD Suspected Physical Injury study day.
+Contact hours will be achieved through multiple learning approaches which will typically include attendance of three days.
+One of these days will include the UWE Bristol CPD Suspected Physical Abuse Study Day.

 Component A - Structured Oral and Practical Examination (SOPE)

-This will be up to 1 hour in duration.
+This will be up to one hour in duration.

 Component B - Clinical Portfolio of Evidence